The fundamental gap of simplices: Theorem is true for almost equilateral triangles

 \begin{remark} In the proof of the theorem, we have shown that for any triangle $T \in \mathfrak{M}$ with vertices $(0,0)$, $(1,0)$, and $(x,y)$ where $(x - 1/2)^2 + (y-\sqrt{3}/2)^2 \leq t^2$,

 In the arguments below, we use the calculations in \S 2 to precisely estimate the error $O(t^2)$. \end{remark}

-\section{Theorem 2 is true for \em almost equilateral triangles \em}
+\section{Theorem \ref{th:emin} is true for \em almost equilateral triangles \em}

-The following proposition is the last step we need to reduce the proof of Theorem 2 to finitely many numerical calculations. \begin{prop} Let $T$ be any triangle with vertices $(0, 0)$, $(1, 0)$ and $(x,y)$ such that
+The following proposition is the last step we need to reduce the proof of Theorem 2 to finitely many numerical calculations. \begin{proposition} Let $T$ be any triangle with vertices $(0, 0)$, $(1, 0)$ and $(x,y)$ such that

 and

 Then, the gap function $\xi(T)$ satisfies